 - Not be paid by the federal government under another award (except where authorized under federal statute to be used for cost sharing);

 - Not be already committed as cost sharing for any other sponsored award; and

 There are two types of cost sharing: mandatory cost sharing and voluntary cost sharing.
 “Mandatory cost sharing” is cost sharing that is legally required by the awarding agency as a condition of the award.
 “Voluntary cost sharing” is not required by the awarding agency as a condition of the award.
 However, some federal agencies expect some cost sharing commitment to be identified in the proposal.
 If voluntary cost sharing is included in the proposal, it will become legally mandatory cost sharing if accepted by the sponsoring agency as a part of the award (grant or contract).

 Voluntary cost sharing is discouraged by the university especially the cost sharing of UTA buildings or building space and equipment.
-Cost sharing in the form of contributed effort must be identified on the Personnel Effort Reports.
+Cost sharing in the form of contributed effort must be identified on the Effort Certification Document of record.. .

 The primary department with which the sponsored program or project is affiliated is ultimately responsible for meeting cost sharing commitments.
-If a proposal includes any cost sharing, then it must be identified on the Proposal Review/Certification for Extramural Funding (OGCS blue routing sheet) and the Cost Sharing Authorization form required by the Office of Grant and Contract Services.
-These forms include approvals by the Principal Investigator, Chairperson, Dean/Director, and the Vice President for Research and Dean of Graduate Studies.
-Approval of cost sharing on these forms constitutes a commitment to provide those funds immediately upon award.
+If a proposal includes any cost sharing, then it must be identified on the Proposal Review/Certification for Extramural Funding (GCS Blue Sheet) and the Cost Sharing Authorization required by Grant and Contract Services.
+These forms include approvals by the Principal Investigator, Chairperson, Dean/Director/Unit Head, and the Vice President for Research.
+Approval of cost sharing on these forms constitutes a commitment to provide those funds upon award.